kyle-robinson/directx-engine/README.md

 # DirectX 11 Graphics Engine

-A graphics engine created using DirectX 11 that implements a number of advanced C++ programming techniques.
+A graphics engine created using DirectX 11 that implements a number of advanced C++ programming techniques.<br/>
+*Created according to <a href="https://planetchili.net/">PlanetChili</a>'s DirectX Programming Tutorials*

 *Click image to view on YouTube*